FAST-HEP/fasthep-flow/docs/configuration/global_settings.md

 ## Resources

 The `resources` key defines the resources to use for the workflow.
-How these are interpreted depends on the flow and stages used.
+How these are interpreted depends on the flow and tasks used.

 - `memory`: the amount of memory to use for the workflow.
 This is passed to the executor.
 - `process_on`: the type of resource to use for the workflow.
-This is passed to the stages.
+This is passed to the tasks.

 For `process_on`, the following values are supported:

 - `cpu`: run on a CPU.
 This is the default.
 - `gpu`: run on a GPU.
-This will fail if no GPU is available or the stage cannot run on GPU.
+This will fail if no GPU is available or the task cannot run on GPU.
 - `gpu_if_available`: run on a GPU if available, otherwise run on a CPU.

-Stages that can support GPUs will need to register their CPU and GPU versions with `fasthep-flow` (see [here](register.md)).
-If a stage is not registered with a GPU version, then `gpu_if_available` will run the CPU version.
+tasks that can support GPUs will need to register their CPU and GPU versions with `fasthep-flow` (see [here](register.md)).
+If a task is not registered with a GPU version, then `gpu_if_available` will run the CPU version.